Azure/SimuLand/3_simulate_detect/collection/mailAccessDelegatedPermissions.md

     * [Detect Mail Items being Accessed](#detect-mail-items-being-accessed)

 ## Verify Microsoft Graph Access Token
 We need to make sure our access token has permissions to read mail.
+You can get that information while getting the OAuth access token with a SAML assertion in the [previous step](getOAuthTokenWithSAMLAssertion.md)

 ![](../../resources/images/simulate_detect/collection/mailAccessDelegatedPermissions/2021-05-19_01_msgraph_access_token.png)